-The difference between this model and the previous model is that the touchpoints within the last 7 days of the conversion get 50 credits for the conversion.
+The difference between this model and the previous model is that the touchpoints within the last seven days of the conversion get 50% credit.
 The touchpoints 14 days before the conversion get 25% credit.

-The stats Facebook shows you depend on the model you pick in the settings.
+The result stats that Facebook shows you depend on the model you pick in the settings.